richardguarnieri/richardguarnieri/README.md

 <hr>

 ## About Me ✍
-Hi, I'm Richard Guarnieri.
-A Finance Professional and Software Developer.
+Hi, I'm Richard Guarnieri — Finance Professional and Software Developer.

 A technology-driven **engineer** with an incredible passion towards tech and guided by curiosity, which has led me to eagerly seek to understand how things work at fundamental levels.
 I am a self-taught programmer, always experimenting with diverse systems and tools.